kimruddock/pawelgrzybek.github.io/_posts/2016-03-31-top-picks-2016-march.md

 [https://youtu.be/e8IwM3iqnL0](https://youtu.be/e8IwM3iqnL0)

-Paul Lewis from Google recorder fantastic 1 hour screencast.
+Paul Lewis from Google recorded fantastic one hour screencast.
 He goes through process of building small zoomer box that hovers over the picture.
-I learned so many amazing things by this vide.
+I learned so many amazing things by this video.
 Thanks a lot Paul!

 - - -